acuminous/yadda/README.md

 ### Feature Descriptions
 You can add an optional feature description at the top of your file to give some context about the scenarios contained within
 ```
-Feature: Bystander is ammused by watching falling bottles
+Feature: Bystander is amused by watching falling bottles
 As a bystander,
 I can watch bottles falling from a wall
 so that I can be mildly amused